andresteingress/andresteingress.github.io/_posts/2014-01-28-functional-testing-with-cucumber.md

 We're done with our first Cucumber specification!

+### Update

+I created a [blank Grails 2.1.5 project](https://github.com/andresteingress/grails-cucumber-example) and added the example above including an initial Geb and Cucumber configuration that should help getting things up and running.

 ### Conclusion

 The Grails Cucumber plugin adds Cucumber-JVM support to Grails applications.
 Together with Geb, Cucumber can be used to create BDD-style specifications that in turn are executed at run-time using the Groovy web testing library underneath.